mnl359/workshop-terraform/README.md

 Adding Elastic Load Balancer permission.

 "iam:CreateServiceLinkedRole"

-In the following project I would like to show you how to deploy a NodeJS application to AWS cloud provider using Terraform and Ansible.

 I assume you have an AWS account and that you know the basis of AWS administration and configuration.
 I also assume your workstation is configured with AWS CLI and that you have created an IAM account (user) with full administration permisions to test the instructions described here.